Nik-Khet/Chess/README.md

 + Nikhil Khetani

 ## License
-This project is licensed under the
+This project is licensed under the GNU General Public License v3.0.